 As set out in the licence agreement, the University of Kent / ASCOT team will retain ownership of the translated versions of ASCOT.
 The translation project managers will be allowed to use the translation for the purposes specified in the registration form submitted to the ASCOT team.
 Upon completion of the translation, the ASCOT team will hold the translation and will update the ASCOT website with new the translation.
 The use of the translations will be free of charge for not-for-profit purposes but will be licensed.
-Anyone wishing to access the translation will be required to register and agree to terms and conditions, which will form the licence to use the translation.
+Anyone wishing to access the translation will be required to register for a licence via the ASCOT website and agree to terms and conditions, which will form the licence to use the translation.
 The translation will be shared once the registration has been approved.